HananMurrar/ToDoListWeb/README.md

 ```

 ##### 6. Run:
-- Run the `TodoApplication.java` in the IntelliJ
+- Run the `TodoApplication.java` class

 ##### 7. Open your browser and go to:
       http://localhost:8080/index.html